BIRTH ANNOUNCEMENTS:

 1945 Reggie Smith

-I remember Bill James writing about this – we must have been thinking the same thing.
+I remember Bill James writing about this – and we must have been thinking the same thing.
 Reggie Smith was ALWAYS on winning teams.
 He was on the 1967 Red Sox, he was on the Cardinals when they nearly toppled the Pirates.
 Moving to LA, the Dodgers won championships with Smith in town.
 He was one of my favorite players as a kid, and I think he was a Hall of Fame player, even though his career statistics might not suggest it.
-He just won.

 1945 Mike Kekich